ayushi-khubber/Penrose-Pages/README.md

-Penrose Pages is a journaling platform that integrates tech and psychiatry.
+Penrose Pages is a journaling platform that integrates tech and psychology.
 It's designed to help users track emotional patterns, introspect deeply, and gain insights into their mental health through personalized recommendations and clinical self-assessment tests.

 ---